collective-soundworks/soundworks/README.md

 #### Client side

 On the client side, a module extends the `ClientModule` base class.
-The module has to implement a `.start()` method and has to call its `.done()` method to hand over the control to the next module.
+The module has to implement a `start` method and has to call its `done` method to hand over the control to the next module.

-##### The `.start()` method
+##### The `start` method

-The `.start()` method is called to start the module.
+The `start` method is called to start the module.
 It should handle the logic and the steps that lead to the completion of the module.

-##### The `.done()` method
+##### The `done` method

-The `.done()` method (implemented by the `ClientModule` base class) is called by the client module to hand over control to the next module.
+The `done` method (implemented by the `ClientModule` base class) is called by the client module to hand over control to the next module.
 As an exception, the last module of the scenario (usually the `performance` module) may not call that method and keep the control until the client disconnects from the server.
-A derived client module must not override the `.done()` method provided by the base class.
+A derived client module must not override the `done` method provided by the base class.

-Most modules would call their `.done()` method when their process is complete.
-For instance, if the purpose of a module is to load files, the module would call its `.done()` method when the files are loaded.
+Most modules would call their `done` method when their process is complete.
+For instance, if the purpose of a module is to load files, the module would call its `done` method when the files are loaded.
 However, some modules continue processing in the background even after calling that method.
 This is for example the case of the `sync` module.
 The module calls its `done` method after the client clock is synchronized with the sync clock for the the very first time, and keeps running in the background afterwards to re-synchronize the clocks regularly during the rest of the scenario.

 ##### Example (a simplified version of the `ClientCheckin` module)

 The purpose of the `ClientCheckin` module in the code example below is to assign an available index to a client each time a new client connects to the server.
 When the module is configured with a `setup` that includes predefined positions (*i.e.* coordinates and labels), it can automatically request an available position and display the associated `label` to the participant (in other configurations, the participants alternatively could select a label, or indicate their approximate location on a map).

-In detail, the `.start()` method of the module sends a request to the `ServerCheckin` module via WebSockets, asking the server to send an available client index and, optionally, the label of a corresponding predefined position.
-When it receives the response from the server, it either displays the label on the screen (*e.g.* “Please go to C5 and touch the screen.”) and waits for the participant’s acknowledgement, or immediately calls the `.done()` method to hand over the control to a subsequent module (generally the `performance`).
+In detail, the `start` method of the module sends a request to the `ServerCheckin` module via WebSockets, asking the server to send an available client index and, optionally, the label of a corresponding predefined position.
+When it receives the response from the server, it either displays the label on the screen (*e.g.* “Please go to C5 and touch the screen.”) and waits for the participant’s acknowledgement, or immediately calls the `done` method to hand over the control to a subsequent module (generally the `performance`).
 The server may send an `unavailable` message in the case where no more clients can be admitted to the performance (for example when all predefined positions are occupied).
-In this case, the applications ends on a blocking dialog (“Sorry, we cannot accept more players at the moment, …”) without calling the `.done()` method.
+In this case, the applications ends on a blocking dialog (“Sorry, we cannot accept more players at the moment, …”) without calling the `done` method.

 ```javascript
 /* Client side */